Berkeley-CS195/sp23/content/readings.md

 ### 9/8 Lecture 3: Government Censorship and Surveillance

 Please complete this short [Lecture 3 survey](https://forms.gle/Rv95Mn1WTBEVBeZU6) by Monday 9/6 @ 11:59pm.
-If you're late that's OK, but earlier responses make it easier for me to tailor the lecture to your interests.
+If you are late that's OK, but earlier responses make it easier for me to tailor the lecture to your interests.

 U.S. Tech Companies and Chinese Censorship and Surveillance:
 - Recommended: Gallagher, "[I Used to Work for Google.
 I Am a Conscientious Objector.][google_objector]"